AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 ### 6.3 Debugging the Application

-We integrated our [CLI](https://github.com/adobe/aio-cli) with an open source project [wskdebug](https://github.com/apache/openwhisk-wskdebug) to support our debug functionalities.
-This tool allows you to develop and debug OpenWhisk actions in your favorite IDE or debugger with a fast feedback loop.
+Our [CLI](https://github.com/adobe/aio-cli) is integrated with an open source project [wskdebug](https://github.com/apache/openwhisk-wskdebug) to support debug functionalities.
+You can develop and debug OpenWhisk actions in your favorite IDE or debugger with a fast feedback loop.
 It features:

 - Full debugging of actions of the respective language runtime
 - Automatic code reloading